United States Regiments & Batteries > New Hampshire

 September 11-14 Moved to Washington, D.C. and assigned to Attached to Brigg’s Brigade, Casey’s Division, Military District of Washington

-October 4 Moved to Pleasant Valley, Md. and attached to 2nd Brigade, 2nd Division, 9th Army Corps, Army of the Potomac
+October 4 Moved to Pleasant Valley, Md. and attached to 2nd Brigade, 2nd Division, 9th Corps, Army of the Potomac

 October 27-